Mayor & Council

 While Aron says Nixa is great place to live and play, he wants to make it a better place to work.
 That’s why his goal is to find innovative ways to spur substantial economic growth, such as a business incubator.
 He also wants to improve the infrastructure around the Missouri Street corridor, see the establishment of a skate park, and continue to see more sidewalks connect across the city.
 Aron says the best part of serving on council is, “the interaction I have with the constituents of my district.
 Having the ability to work as a liaison between the citizens of Nixa and the city is very rewarding.”

 Shawn Lucas has served on city council since April, 2021.
-He works as a sales consultant in the food distribution industry.
+He works as a territory manager in the food distribution industry.

 Shawn was born in Illinois and raised in Kansas, earning his Bachelor of Arts in Accounting from Ottawa University in 1999.
 Shawn, his wife Tina, and their daughters Teagan and Eliza moved to Nixa in 2013 when he accepted a promotion which required a move to 417-land.
 He says, “We chose Nixa primarily on what we had read and heard about the schools,” noting that the move also brought them closer to family in the Branson area.
 He says he loves that Nixa retains a small-town feel despite its rapid growth.